Butter Mochi (バター餅)

 - Other ingredients - Traditionally, butter mochi includes some egg yolk, which is added to give the mochi a yellow color.
 There is no flavor or texture benefit to adding egg yolk, and it tends to cook and clump up if you add it when the mochi is too hot, so I recommend leaving it out.
 You can also get creative and add other flavorings like vanilla extract or cocoa powder.
 These are delicious, but they cover up the taste of the butter, so I recommend trying this once without any other flavoring ingredients.

 How to Make Butter Mochi

-Next, you want to add the mochiko and sugar to a large microwave-oven-safe bowl.
-You can then add about one-third of the milk and mix everything together to make a loose paste that is free of lumps.
+Next, you want to add the mochiko flour and sugar to a large bowl (make sure it's microwave safe) and whisk the dry ingredients together.
+Then, you can then add about one-third of the milk and mix everything together to make a loose paste that is free of lumps.
 Then you can add the remaining milk and whisk it in.

 Now you want to put the bowl into your microwave oven and set it at 600 watts for two and half minutes.
 If you cannot adjust the wattage setting of your microwave, find the wattage your unit operates at and adjust the time up or down accordingly (longer if it's lower wattage, shorter if it's higher wattage).

 When it's done, take the bowl out of the microwave.
 It will likely have a set layer at the bottom with liquid on top, and you want to mix everything together again.
 It's okay if you have some small lumps, but just make sure you mixed the liquid back into the mixture.
 Now you want to add the butter and stir it in until it's fully incorporated with the mochi mixture.